 Everything Capra learned was poured into this, not to mention considerable studio resources.
 Bedford Falls (fictional, though Seneca Falls NY claims to be the original inspiration) was built in RKO's Encino ranch, all three hundred yards' worth including bank, drugstore, emporium, tree-lined boulevard, and movie theater; the film's most emblematic shot, of George Bailey (James Stewart) running up and down the street is repeated several times in several different kinds of weather, from bright summer to blustery fall to sleety winter to heavy Christmas snow.

-Capra in effect constructs an entire world and populates it with a cast of distinct characters, from Irish cop to taxi driver to smart-aleck college graduate to semi-abusive druggist to flirtatious free spirit to malevolent financier.
+Capra in effect constructs an entire world and populates it with a cast of distinct characters: Irish cop, taxi driver, smart-aleck college graduate, semi-abusive druggist, flirtatious free spirit, malevolent financier.
 Each inhabitant has the effect of either confirming Bailey's unforgiving sense of duty (he runs his father's Building and Loan despite a longheld desire to go to college and see the world) or mulish stubbornness (he never fails to speak up for the common folk against the greed of local banker Henry F. Potter (Lionel Barrymore))--really two sides of the same coin.

 Capra introduces this world to us in a relatively brief seventy-five minutes, the second hour devoted to making every detail pay off as validation of Bailey's sacrifice.
-Even the visual style changes midway, as if the film were executed by two directors: the first half is more in Capra's familiar self-effacing manner, with the camera in constant medium shots of longish length, the better to catch the pratfalls (there's this perfect little bit of business I remember, of George stepping out of heavy rain into an improvised honeymoon suite--he's just married longtime sweetheart Mary (Donna Reed)--and taxi driver Ernie (Frank Faylen) playing uniformed doorman leans back against the entranceway, stovepipe's brim pushed up in greeting, palm raised in anticipation; George looks down at the hand, his fedora promptly tipping the doorman with a hatful of rainwater).
+Even the visual style changes midway, as if the film were executed by two directors: the first half is more in Capra's familiar self-effacing manner, with the camera in constant medium shots of longish length, the better to catch the pratfalls (I remember this perfect little bit of business, of George stepping out of heavy rain into an improvised honeymoon suite--he's just married longtime sweetheart Mary (Donna Reed)--and taxi driver Ernie (Frank Faylen) as uniformed doorman leans back against the entranceway, stovepipe's brim pushed up in greeting, palm raised in anticipation; when George looks down at Ernie's hand his fedora promptly tips the doorman with a hatful of rainwater).

-The latter hour has the more interesting style, with a shadowy Gothic look and snow that might have swirled out of the little glass ball in the opening of Citizen Kane.
+The latter hour has the more interesting style, with a shadowy Gothic look and snow that might have swirled out of the little glass ball that opens Citizen Kane.
 Capra pushes the camera right up to George's face to better capture the anguish (he's about to be accused of embezzlement) and the closeups are gigantic, even grainy (Capra liked one take of Stewart weeping so much he had the shot blown up, hence the not inappropriate coarseness), with harsh lighting and little music.

 Most folks adore the film; some don't.
 Some of the more perceptive nonfans grudgingly appreciate Capra's skill in weaving various elements and influences, everything from Charles Dickens' A Christmas Carol to John Ford's The Grapes of Wrath (the Martini family's rickety old Ford driving past the improvised "Bailey Park" sign--Capra's answer to government resettlement camps, a communally funded housing project) to the aforementioned Welles film.
-They note the film's nimblefooted way of skittering across moods and genres: low slapstick, sexy rom-com, high drama, metaphysical fantasy, nightmare noir--this is a massive alcohol-drenched Christmas pastry stuffed full of candied fruits and cheese, not some paltry Lenten snack.
+They note the film's nimblefooted way of skittering across moods and genres: low slapstick, sexy rom-com, high drama, metaphysical fantasy, nightmare noir--this is a massive alcohol-drenched holiday fruitcake stuffed full of nuts and candied fruits, not some paltry Lenten snack.

 I've yet to find a skeptic though willing to defend the film's ending; one is capable of ingesting only so much sweetness and light I suppose before nausea takes over.